vultisig/recipes/docs/PLUGIN.md

 ```
 For solving this you need to specify `DYLD_LIBRARY_PATH` env with dkls lib path.
 Latest version of the libraries you can find [there](https://github.com/vultisig/go-wrappers)

 2. Building binaries in docker can take some time, especially on Mac with arm processors.
 This is a peculiarity of the imported dkls library.
-When developing, it is better to run the plugin without using docker (you can still run the rest of the infrastructure in docker)
+When developing, it is better to run the app without using docker (you can still run the rest of the infrastructure in docker)